 5.4.1 The Council holds surplus cash during the year.
-These funds are largely monies held in reserves or short term cash holdings before payments are made to major preceptors and currently average approximately £70m.
+These funds are largely monies held in reserves or short term cash holdings before payments are made to major preceptors and currently average approximately £33m.
 Whilst cash is held it is invested with full appreciation of the Prudential Code which requires Councils to consider security, liquidity and yield (in that order).
 In addition, many councils participate in borrowing to fund their capital programme.
-The Council will look towards its treasury activities making the best use of borrowing and investing with all decisions being undertaken having an appropriate approach towards prudency and proportionality, as well as security, liquidity and yield.
+The Council will look towards its treasury activities making the best use of borrowing and investing with all decisions being undertaken having an appropriate approach towards prudency

+Appendix 2 6 | P a g e and proportionality, as well as security, liquidity and yield.
 Treasury management will be expected to make a positive contribution towards both revenue and capital pressures.